Introduction

 - Below the permissions, an invite link for your bot will be generated.
 It should look like this:

-value may also need to be adjusted based on the permissions you want your bot to have.
+client_id in the URL should be replaced with your bot’s actual ID.
+The permissions value may also need to be adjusted based on the permissions you want your bot to have.

-Now, to test if everything is working, execute the following command on your server: !hello
+Now, to test if everything is working, execute the following command on your server: !hello.